How to log into your Vigor Router or Wireless Access Point

 The default passwords for each router model can be found here.
 If you have forgotten or do not know your admin password, there is no way to recover it.
 You will either have to find the person who set the password and ask them, or factory reset your router.
 If you reset the router, all settings will be lost and you will have to set it up from scratch (unless you have a config backup, but that will then restore the unknown password).
 Do not reset a working router unless you have all the information available to set it up again.
 To reset your router, see this guide.

 As well as the web interface, Vigor routers have a telnet interface - this is a command line, accessible with any Telnet program.
 The username/password and IP address is the same as the web interface.
+As with http (unencrypted) SSH is preferable and recommended instead of clear telnet.

 In any problem state, it's usually best to use a wired (RJ45/Ethernet) connection rather than wireless.
 If you cannot access the web interface of your Vigor router, here are some possible causes: